adopt a retired maine coon

 Undesirable Type:

-Until the adults start producing offspring, we’re unable to see what ‘type” of kittens they will produce.
-Breeders that are advocates for meeting the breed standard will sometimes retire an adult if the kittens that are being produced are not meeting the description as closely as they would like.
+Until the adults start producing offspring, we’re unable to see what ‘type’ of kittens they will produce.
+Breeders who advocate for meeting the breed standard will sometimes retire an adult.
+This occurs if the kittens produced are not meeting the description as closely as they would like.

 Stress: